Kyle Pitts Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 Matchup vs. Carolina

-- Pitts' 13 receiving yards in his one matchup against the Panthers are 37.5 fewer than his over/under for Sunday's game.
+- Pitts had 13 receiving yards in one career matchup against the Panthers, 37.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).

 - Pitts did not have a touchdown catch in that outing against the Panthers.

-- This week Pitts will face the NFL's second-ranked pass defense (198.3 yards allowed per game).
+- The Panthers have the NFL's second-ranked pass defense this season, surrendering 198.3 yards per game through the air.

-- The Panthers have allowed 17 touchdowns through the air (1.4 per game).
-They are sixth in the league in that category.
+- The Panthers have given up 17 passing TDs this year (1.4 per game), ranking them sixth among NFL defenses.

 Recent Performances